-Table 5.107: Jacketing - Input Resources (Sheet 1 of 2)
+Table 5.104: Jacketing - Input Resources

 NAME DESCRIPTION Component (Book) The book that the jacket is wrapped around.
 Component (Jacket) The description of the jacket.
 JacketingParams Specific parameters to set up the machinery.
+Generic Input Resources See Table 5.1 Generic Input ResourceSets for additional input resources that are valid for all process types.